IRS Whistleblower Office celebrates 10th anniversary

 - Safe Drinking Water Act

 - Pipeline Safety Improvement Act

 The IRS Whistleblower Program offers monetary rewards to people providing credible information about anyone who has been untruthful or deceptive on their tax returns and tax payments.

 If you happen to hear your boss, neighbor or anyone boast about underpaying their taxes, you may feel obligated to file a claim with the IRS Whistleblower Office.
 But before you do, you may want to seek advice from a tax advisor to be sure you are providing accurate, full information to the IRS.
-Your tax advisor can help you file a comprehensive whistleblower claim.
-Be prepared to provide a written narrative that includes a description of the amounts due and supporting documentation.
-You could provide to the IRS the location of a person’s assets, or copies of books and records, ledger sheets, receipts, bank records, contracts and emails.
-The IRS also wants to know how and when you learned about the information that forms the basis of the claim, as well as a complete description of your present or former relationship to the taxpayer you’re filing a claim against.
+Your tax advisor can help you file a comprehensive whistleblower claim, but you must be prepared to provide a written narrative that includes a description of the amounts due and supporting documentation.
+You could provide to the IRS the location of a person’s assets, or copies of books or records, ledger sheets, receipts, bank records, contracts, and emails.
+The IRS also wants to know how and when you learned about the information that forms the basis of the claim, as well as your relationship to the taxpayer you’re filing a claim against.